BachtiarAH/resepku/README.md

 # Resepku

 This project is to accomplice my Technical Assessment in [Metamataid](https://www.metamata.id/) as a test to take the interview session in the Internship Challenge From Home Batch 5 - Fullstack Developerrecruitment process.
+Using Laravel as backend and react js for the frontend.